Celia2024-bit/mandarin-tts-tool/README.md

 - App crashes on launch: Ensure your system meets the minimum requirements; re-download the latest version from Releases

 - Slow processing: Reduce text length or close other heavy applications

+- Image recognition failures: Try with a higher-quality image or manually type text into the input box

 Contact